hjwylde/gradle-whiley-plugin/README.md

     apply plugin: 'whiley'

-The Whiley plugin extends the Java plugin, so you should not include it in the build script.
+The Whiley plugin extends the Java plugin, so you should not apply the Java plugin in the build script.

 ## Tasks